 The Australian Workplace Barometer: Report on psychosocial safety climate and worker health in Australia was published by Safe Work Australia in 2012.
 The Australian Workplace Barometer project was repeated in 2014 using data obtained from all Australian states and territories.
 Reports from the project are due to be published in early 2016.

 People at Work project

-This is an ARC-funded research project from 2012–2014 managed by the University of Queensland in partnership with The Australian National University, Work Health and Safety Queensland, WorkSafe Victoria and Safe Work Australia.
+This is an ARC-funded research project from 2012–2014 managed by the Queensland University of Technology (initially the University of Queensland) in partnership with The Australian National University, Work Health and Safety Queensland, WorkCover New South Wales, WorkSafe Victoria, Comcare, Beyondblue and Safe Work Australia.
 The project aims to increase the capacity of employers to identify and manage psychosocial risks and test the effectiveness of interventions designed to improve the psychosocial working environment.
-Reports will be published in due course.
+A final report on the prevalence of psychosocial hazards will be published in 2016.

 Personality and total health (PATH) through life project

 This project is a longitudinal study over 20 years examining mental health and cognitive ability across the life span.
 It is a community survey of 7,485 people from the ACT and Queanbeyan, NSW and includes three cohorts or age groups (birth years 1975–79, 1956–60 and 1937–41) selected at random from the electoral roll.
 More detail is published on the PATH through Life project webpage.